-Understanding PCC Finances
+Understanding Piedmont Church Finances

 We hope you find it informative.
 If you have questions, concerns or comments, please call the church office to be directed towards someone who can help you.

 Each fall, contributions in the form of pledges are solicited for the upcoming calendar year.
 Members and friends pledge to give a certain amount.
 Some make periodic payments weekly or monthly, while some make one payment or pledge a smaller amount and make an additional year-end gift.
 Of course, all donations are very welcome, but the receipt of pledges to give a certain amount in the coming year is essential for budget planning.
-And of course receipt of the amounts pledged enables PCC to pay its bills.
+And of course receipt of the amounts pledged enables our church to pay its bills.

 Other Revenue Sources

 A small amount is raised each year by facility rentals.
 A grant funds the salaries paid to our youth interns.
 Gifts designated for certain programs, repairs, or capital improvements are carefully allocated and spent as required.
 In addition, the Endowment Fund can be used in a limited way (up to 5% of the principal) to offset some expenses if needed due to budgetary shortfalls.
-The vast majority of PCC’s operating expenses, however, are paid each year by annual contributions from members and friends in the form of pledges.
+The vast majority of our church’s operating expenses, however, are paid each year by annual contributions from members and friends in the form of pledges.

 Expenses & Trends